Name: Blueberry, Vaccinium angustifolium , Vaccinium corymbosum , Bilberry, Vaccinium myrtillus

 Quick Gist: Blueberries are rich in antioxidants which help prevent and reverse age induced memory loss.
 Consumption of 400-600ml of blueberry juice for three months is found to preserve memory and learning in the elderly.

-3. It supports development of new neurons and strengthens memory
+3. It supports development of neurons and strengthens memory

 Hippocampus is the part of our brain that is actively involved in memory development.
 Experimental research studies show that blueberry extracts increase the levels of Brain Derived Neurotrophic Factor in the hippocampus and boost memory performance.

-A study published in PloS One 2013 stated that anthocyanins present in blueberry elevate the levels of this nerve growth factor and this makes blueberries and other flavonoid rich foods natural memory enhancers.
+A study published in PloS One 2013 stated that anthocyanins present in blueberry elevate the levels of Brain Derived Neurotrophic Factor and this makes blueberries and other flavonoid rich foods natural memory enhancers.

 Quick Gist: Nerve growth factors are proteins that the body produces endogenously to support development and survival of brain cells.
 Experimental studies reveal that blue berry extracts may help increase the levels of such nerve growth factor and thus aid in protecting memory power.